Dorados de Chihuahua

-Dorados de Chihuahua (English: Chihuahua Goldens) are a refounded baseball team from the city of Chihuahua.
-Recently, the Tuneros de San Luis moved to Chihuahua and took the Dorados namesake, which also brought the LMB (AAA) Mexican Baseball League to Chihuahua for the first time since 1982.
-The Dorados played their home games at Estadio Chihuahua.
-The Dorados will be sold to either Nuevo Laredo or Aguascalientes for the 2011–2012 season.
+The Dorados de Chihuahua (English: Chihuahua Goldens) are a professional baseball team in the Mexican League based in Chihuahua City, Chihuahua.
+Their home ballpark is the Estadio Chihuahua.

-Dorados de Chihuahua baseball history
+Established in 1940, the Dorados have played in the Mexican League in four stints: in 1940, from 1973 to 1981, from 2007 to 2010, and most recently in 2024.

+History

-Mexican League 1940
+Origins in the Mexican League

-The Mexican League was founded in 1925 with 5 teams and slowly grew.
+The Mexican League was founded in 1925 with five teams and slowly grew.
 By the late 1930s and 40s, the league was drawing the top players from the Negro leagues, including Satchel Paige, Cool Papa Bell, Martin Dihigo, Ray Dandridge and Willie Wells.
-Native Mexican talent was almost run out of the league in 1940, when many Cuban and Negro league stars took central stage – only a handful of Mexican players like Angel Castro and Jesus Valenzuela were competitive with the foreign imports.
+Native Mexican talent was almost run out of the league in 1940, when many Cuban and Negro league stars took central stage – only a handful of Mexican players like Ángel Castro and Jesús Valenzuela were competitive with the foreign imports.
 Three Negro leaguers won Triple Crowns in a 4-year period – since then only three other players have won Triple Crowns in the Mexican League.

-The Dorados de Chihuahua joined the Mexican League in 1940.
-The Golden men were 14-67 and 42 games out of first in dead last.
+The Dorados de Chihuahua joined the Mexican League in 1940, after acquiring the Gallos de Santa Rosa franchise.
+The Dorados were 14-67 and 42 games out of first in dead last.
 The teams loan super stars were Lonnie Summers and Jacinto Roque, both of whom spent time on other clubs.
 The Dorados also played in the short-lived Mexican National League in 1946.

-Arizona–Texas League 1952
+Arizona–Texas League

 Formed from the Arizona State League in 1931, the Arizona–Texas League was a class D circuit that ran from '31-'32 and '37-'39.
 In '40-'41 it was promoted to class C, then halted play from 1942 to 1946.
 In '47-'50 the league again organized and competed until 1951 when it merged with the Sunset League to form the Southwest International League.
-Chihuahua Dorados joined the league towards the end in 1952, winning 57 and losing 83, finishing 27 and 1/2 games out of first.
+Chihuahua joined the league towards the end in 1952, winning 57 and losing 83, finishing 27 and 1/2 games out of first.
 Though the team did not win as many games as expected, they drew an impressive 130,329 fans in 70 home games in 1952; out drawing every other team in the league by double.